Minneapolis would like to cure your dockless bike-share skepticism

 But really, he hopes that the stations will begin with a request: Nice Ride has opened up channels of communication with residents in neighborhoods across the city so they can offer feedback about the transition and request a site for a station.
 “We turn that request into a site plan, and then it goes to the City as a permit application,” Dossett says.
 The City of Minneapolis Department of Public Works then sends the permit around to various departments, like the traffic and active transportation divisions, to ensure it fits with existing infrastructure and amenities, and then the City will actually carry out designing and implementing the markings for the stations.

 “That’s the way we worked for the docked stations, and we think it works well,” Dossett says.
 But both Nice Ride and the City of Minneapolis are determined to streamline the process of fielding requests and granting permits so the system can expand as rapidly as is feasible.
-Motivate will bring 1,500 new bikes to the city this year, and another 1,500 next year.
-As Nice Ride and the City begin to phase out docked systems, new blue bikes and virtual stations will replace those.
+Motivate will bring 1,500 new bikes to the city this year, and another 1,500 next year, to ultimately triple the bikes available in the older docked stations.
 Motivate will oversee everything related to bike maintenance and distribution across the city; its on-the-ground staff will track the bikes via the GPS embedded in the smart lock to ensure that they don’t pile up in one station while failing to make it back to another.
 If a user fails to return a bike to a virtual station, Motivate staff will be able to repatriate it (but errant users would have to pay a small fee).

 As dockless scales up rapidly in Minneapolis, equity will remain at the core of the expansion.
 As part of its new contract with the City and with Motivate, Nice Ride has drawn up an “equity plan” that will guide both expansion strategy and community outreach efforts to ensure that the new system reaches as diverse a ridership as possible–something docked bike-share systems have long struggled with.
 Even though Minneapolis is frequently listed as one of the most bike-friendly cities in the U.S., Johnson says, there’s room for improvement, and he’s hopeful that rapidly expanding its bike-share system will both drive demand for better infrastructure, and get more people on bikes who previously lacked access.